Ontario Taxpayers Can’t Afford Closed Tendering

 Legal loophole costs taxpayers more than $370 million a year

-Cambridge—CLAC is calling for urgent action following the release of a new report saying that closed tendering restrictions on Ontario municipalities are costing taxpayers more than $370 million a year in added public infrastructure costs.
+Cambridge, ON—CLAC is calling for urgent action following the release of a new report saying that closed tendering restrictions on Ontario municipalities are costing taxpayers more than $370 million per year in added public infrastructure costs.

 Closed tendering is caused by a loophole in Ontario labour legislation that can bind municipalities to restrictive conditions about who they can contract with to build public infrastructure.